How to Find a Rental Apartment in Amsterdam

 Private Rental Market (huurwoningen)

 The majority of housing in Amsterdam (and the Netherlands) is made up of either social rentals or owner-occcupied homes.
-This means most expats/new residents are effectively forced to rent out a house (woonhuis) or appartment (appartament) from the smaller private sector, which accounts for just 5-10% of the market.
+This means most expats/new residents are effectively forced to rent out a house (woonhuis) or flat/apartment (appartament) from the smaller private sector, which accounts for just 5-10% of the market.

 You will have to pay market prices which are significantly higher than the social housing rentals.
-Due to the popularity of Amsterdam, the small size of the city and this skewed housing distribution, private sector rents have been increasing significantly (10%+ per year) over the last few years.
+Due to the popularity of Amsterdam, the small size of the city and this skewed housing distribution, private sector rents have increased significantly over the last few years.

 Some would say Amsterdam is becoming increasingly unaffordable for those on middle incomes, catering only for the wealthy or lower income people.

-2 bedroom appartments in an outer suburb will generally start from around €1,300 monthly; for a prime location in central Amsterdam expect prices in the €1,800-€4,000 range.
+2 bedroom apartments in an outer suburb will generally start from around €1,300 monthly; for a prime location in central Amsterdam expect prices in the €1,800-€4,000 range.
 Rental prices will obviously depend on the size of the property and the location.

 Apartments will be either fully furnished (gemeubileerd), partly furnished (gestoffeerd) or unfurnished (kaal).

 For something more quirky you could consider living on one of Amsterdam's canal houseboats (woonboot).
 Rental prices are not cheap and range from about €1,800 to €2,500 per month - though supply is very limited.

 Have a look at Funda (funda.nl/en) which has a comprehensive listing of rental properties in the Netherlands including the Amsterdam area.

 Alternatively you could talk to an estate agent (makelaar) or housing agency.
 A good estate agent should be registered with the national association NVM - Nederlands Vereniging van Makelaars.
 You will normally have to pay a commission to the agent if you find a place through them - around 1 month's rent.

 Pararius (pararius.com/english) is a useful site with a large listing of rental properties from trusted agents.
 Direct Wonen (directwonen.nl/en) is another large agent whilst Perfect Housing (perfecthousing.com) is a housing agency catering to the high-end expat market.